Frequently asked questions

 How are the instalments calculated?

-You are charged fees from the start date of your Licence Agreement until the end date of the Licence Agreement (standard end date is the 3rd Saturday in June but some students may have earlier or later official end dates).
+You are charged fees from the start date of your Licence Agreement until the end date of the Licence Agreement.

 Your total fees are shown on your Licence Agreement and you should check this amount.
 If you have any queries regarding your payment plan or fees, particularly if you receive a fee payment reminder and are not certain of the amount due, please contact the Accommodation Service Team.